schmaldeo/rentals-registry/README.md

 # Installation
 Manual: <br>`git clone https://github.com/schmatteo/rentals-registry.git` <br>
 Using pre-compiled package on windows: <br>
-Just simply open the installer file and enter your Apache path.
+Just simply open the installer file and enter path to the place where you want the files to be stored (probably Apache root directory)

 # To be added
 History access control <br>